FH-Campus-Wien-WEB/web24-exercise-4/README.md

 Our starting point for exercise 4 is a solution of exercise 3.

 On the server-side, we still have our `movie-model.js`, this time it does not contain any movies.
-In `server.js` you will find the server startup code defining the endpoint we have so far
+In `server.js` you will find the server startup code defining the endpoints we have so far:
-* `GET /movies` to get either all or genre-specific movides, and `GET /movies/:imdbID` to get a specific movie
+* `GET /movies` to get either all or genre-specific movies using the query parameter `genre`,
-* `GET /movies/:imdbID` to get a specific movie to be edited in our form
+* `GET /movies/:imdbID` to get a specific movie to be edited in our form,
-* `PUT /movies/:imdbID` to update a movie and
+* `PUT /movies/:imdbID` to update a movie and, and finally,
-* `GET /genres` to get all genres of the collection sorted alphabetically.
+* `GET /genres` to get all genres of the movies in the collection sorted alphabetically.

 On the client-side, we now have **three** HTML documents, each of which comes with its own `.css` and `.js` file:
 * `index.html`.
 The overview page with genre filter and a new navigation area that leads us to `search.html`
 * `edit.html`.
 Containing the edit functionality, nothing new there.
 * `search.html`.
 This is where we are going to include the search for movies which we want to add to our personal collection..

-Two of the CSS files, `index.css` and `search.css` are based on `grid-base.css`, because both of them use the same basic layout, our grid.
+Two of the CSS files, `index.css` and `search.css` are based on `grid-base.css`, because both of them use the same basic layout, a CSS grid.
 The third one, `edit.css` is based on `base.css`, which contains basics styles that are also used in `grid-base.css`.

 In `builders.js` all element builders reside, which are used in `index.js` and `search.js`.
-If you want to read more about the builder pattern, you can start with its [wikipedia page](https://en.wikipedia.org/wiki/Builder_pattern).
+You can use the builders to build the elements of this exercise, if you wish to do so.
+If you want to read more about the builder pattern itself, you can start with its [wikipedia page](https://en.wikipedia.org/wiki/Builder_pattern).

 ## Tasks

 Here's a first overview of the three tasks, details follow below:

-1. Add the **search** capability.
+1. **Add the search capability**.
 In a first step, we will add a new server-side endpoint, `GET /search`, which in turn will use the `omdbapi.com` to search movies and return it to our client.
 We send the movies found on `omdbapi.com` back to the client (although we only include a limited set of properties) and add the search results to the DOM dynamically.
 Then, we provide the user with the possibility to select those movies.

-2. **Include** movies selected by the user in the server-side collection.
+2. **Include movies selected by the user in the server-side collection**.
 In this task, we add functionality to send the movies selected by the user to another new endpoint, namely `POST /movies`, which will query `omdbapi.com` again to get the movie data for the selected movies.
 Then, we permanentely add the chosen movies to our model.

-3. The third task is about **deletion**.
-We add a functionality for the removal of individual movies to our server and remove the corresponding article element from the DOM once the deletion on the server-side was successful.
+3. **Remove individual movies from the collection**.
+We add functionality for the deletion of individual movies on the server-side and also remove the corresponding article element from the DOM once the deletion was successful.

 ### Checking your implementation
 As usual, to check whether your implementation is working as expected you **run** Cypress end-to-end tests.
-These tests are the exact same tests used to assess your implementation once you commit it to the GitHub repository, only this time there are ? of them.
+These tests are the exact same tests used to assess your implementation once you commit it to the GitHub repository, this time there are 8 of them.

 To start the tests, run